 Morality and the Debate Over Realistic Dildos

 The boundaries between reality and imagination are becoming more porous with the development of realistic dildo technology.
-In contrast to crude, ungainly models, our new realistic dildos pay close attention to the nuances of body type, color, texture, and overall look, allowing them to simulate real-life sexual encounters.
-Ethical and moral discussions over realistic dildos stem from these similarities to real life.
+Contrasting crude, ungainly models, our new realistic dildos pay very close attention to numerous nuances - body type, color, texture, and simply the 'look' of something real.
+Simulating near actual-life sexual encounters is one of their primary purposes.
+Ethical and moral discussions surrounding realistic dildos stem directly from these similarities to said real life.

-Why do so many people feel uncomfortable using realistic dildos?
+Why do so many people feel uncomfortable using them?

-In a similar vein, there are radical feminists who believe that realistic dildos are an expression of a purely male society where testosterone-filled phallus inhabit the realms of power in society, academia, and industry.
-Like negative objectification, they are ultimately phalluses built by men to appease the inevitability of males, perpetuate harmful societal practices, and harm women collectively.
+In a similar vein, there are radical feminists who believe that realistic dildos are an expression of a purely male society.
+Testosterone-filled phalluses inhabit the realms of power - society, academia, and various forms of industry.
+Negative objectification is at play here; phalluses are built by men to appease some form of inherent male inevitability, perpetuating all sorts of harmful societal practices, collective women's harm being one of them.

 From what angle may we see the usage of forced dildos?

-A word about actual dildos: they're inanimate.
-We must always utilize actual dildos in a manner that honors human dignity and autonomy if we are to use them as safe and harmless conduits; otherwise, we are reinforcing negative societal assumptions about women and men.
+A word about realistic dildos: they're inanimate.
+We must always utilize realistic dildos in a manner that honors some small or large degree of human dignity and autonomy; safe and harmless conduits are what we want them to be.
+Reinforcing the negative societal assumptions about women (and men) is not the end result we desire.

 What are some healthy ways to use real dildos?

-Even if realistic dildos aren't genuine, you should still not handle them in a manner that might cause discomfort, for the sake of your own and other people's comfort.
+Even if realistic dildos aren't 'genuine', you should still not handle them in a way that causes discomfort to yourself or others.

 Last Remarks